skrey/yellow-extensions/source/help/sv/how-to-adjust-system.md

     Language: en
     Layout: default

 You can define the system settings here, for example the name of the website and the email of the webmaster.
-Individual [settings](#settings) can be defined at the top of each page.
+Individual [page settings](#page-settings) can be defined at the top of each page.
 For a new installation you should set `Sitename`, `Author` and `Email`.

 ## Language settings